What is Zero Trust?

 5. Continuous monitoring

-One good way to do this is by using Warden Threat Detection’s User Entity and Behavior Analytics, or UEBA in short, which provides 24/7 monitoring to flag anomalous user behaviors.
+One good way to do this is by using Warden Threat Detection’s User Entity and Behavior Analytics, or UEBA, which provides 24/7 monitoring to flag anomalous user behaviors.

 Warden UEBA first observes usage patterns to form a baseline.
 For example, if an employee, Peter, always logs in at 9 AM from home to access his work files, logs off at 6 PM, and doesn’t access files at all after that, it becomes a baseline to monitor Peter’s account.